 119 To make the research described in this unit of the paper the database of Russian enterprises of the Bureau of Economic Analysis (BEA) was used (see BEA, 2001).
-Accordingly, a most general description of the primary base given below, is based upon the abovementioned source, though in view of specific aims of the present research an original sampling of regions and enterprises was required.
+Accordingly, a most general description of the primary base given below, is based upon the above-mentioned source, though in view of specific aims of the present research an original sampling of regions and enterprises was required.
 Due to this the sampling described below is quite different from the initial one, its formalization in table form required certain calculations and was performed by the authors of the present research.

 120 The 1998 financial crisis and the period of financial instability in Russian economy that followed made the authors to review the initial research term (the beginning of 1999) and to postpone realization of the project by one year.
-121 The Questionnaire is given in Enclosure 1.